-Most of the architectural wonders of the city are in the Old Montreal.
+Most of the architectural wonders of the city are in the old town.
 Seven buildings dating back to the French times are still visible today.
 On top of that, you should also stop by two main squares, the Place d’Armes and the Place Jacques Cartier.
 Many old buildings surround them.
 They include the New York Life building, the Bank of Montreal building, and the basilica Notre Dame de Montréal.

 This area also includes the old port of Montreal.
 It is a lovely sight for a stroll in the sun or a bicycle ride.
 The Science Centre is located there as well, offering an IMAX screen to visitors on top of its more classic exhibitions.
 In the summer, people can enjoy a sandy beach on the Saint Lawrence river.